Authored by the expert who managed and guided the team behind the Israel Property Pack

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, so please do your own research and consult professionals before making any decisions.
+Of course, this is not financial or investment advice, we don't know your personal situation, and you should always do your own research before making any property purchase in Israel.

 Is it smart to buy now in Israel, or should I wait as of 2026?